zino-rs/zino/README.md

 # zino

-`zino` is a full-featured web application framework for Rust with a focus on productivity and performance.
+`zino` is a full-featured application framework for Rust with a focus on practicability, productivity and extendibility.

 [![Crates.io](https://img.shields.io/crates/v/zino)][zino]
 [![Documentation](https://shields.io/docsrs/zino)][zino-docs]